Javihaus/CERT/README.md

 ### What These Actually Measure

 - **C**: How much output quality varies for the same input (token generation variance)
-- **γ**: Whether performance improves when agents see more context (attention mechanism effects)
+- **γ**: Whether performance improves when models process accumulated context (attention mechanism effects)
 - **H**: Combined metric for go/no-go deployment decisions

-**What this is NOT:**
+**What this measures:**
-- ❌ Not measuring "agent intelligence" or "emergent behaviors"
-- ❌ Not detecting genuine coordination or collaboration
-- ❌ Not revealing why sequential context helps (just that it does)

-**What it IS:**
 - ✅ Statistical characterization of output variance
-- ✅ Measurement of sequential context accumulation effects
+- ✅ Performance changes from sequential context accumulation
-- ✅ Operational metrics for production deployment decisions
+- ✅ Operational metrics for architecture selection
+- ✅ How attention mechanisms behave with extended context

+**What this does NOT measure:**
+- ❌ Agent intelligence, coordination, or collaboration
+- ❌ "Emergent behaviors" or coordination principles
+- ❌ WHY context helps (black box measurement)
+- ❌ Reasoning capabilities or planning

 ---